netj/SmallGraphs/README.md

 pairs.  *SmallGraphs* and *GraphD* are the key components of the toolchain that implements the effective usage of this query language.

+For a quick overview, read a [short writeup about SmallGraphs](https://www.dropbox.com/s/20fu4eyuxzzdqhi/smallgraphs.pdf?dl=0).

 Quick Start
 -----------